dyno-might/dyno-might.github.io/_posts/2021-05-06-are-some-personalities-better.md

 It's *very* hard to become president.
 If an all-blue personality was better, we'd see that here.
 Instead, among recent presidents, we see high extraversion, low agreeableness, and no clear trend otherwise.
 (Most US households gained radios around 1930 before the election of Franklin Roosevelt.)

 If being all-blue doesn't help you *become* president, does it make you a good one?
 It happens that the closest there's been to an all-blue president was Lincoln, often considered the best of all.
 (He scores low on emotional stability due to his lifelong struggles with depression.)
-To be more data-driven, the paper also finds correlations between personality factors and how *great* a president is rated to be.
+To be more data-driven, the paper finds correlations between personality factors and how *great* a president is rated to be.

 ![correlations between big five personality traits and presidential greatness](/img/personalities/model2.svg)